yugabyte/yugabyte-db/docs/content/stable/yugabyte-platform/create-deployments/create-universe-multi-zone.md

 Enter your intent

-The **Provider**, **Regions** and **Instance Type** fields were initialized based on the [cloud providers configured](../../deploy/configure-providers/).
+The **Provider**, **Regions** and **Instance Type** fields were initialized based on the [cloud providers configured](../../configure-yugabyte-platform/set-up-cloud-provider/).
 As soon as **Provider**, **Regions** and **Nodes** are entered, an intelligent Node Placement Policy kicks in to specify how the nodes should be placed across all the Availability Zones so that maximum availability is guaranteed.

-We are going to enter the following values to create a multi-zone universe on [GCP](../../../deploy/enterprise-edition/configure-providers/gcp) cloud provider:
+We are going to enter the following values to create a multi-zone universe on [GCP](../../configure-yugabyte-platform/set-up-cloud-provider/gcp) provider:

 - Enter a universe name (**helloworld1**)
 - Enter the region (**Oregon**)